genesiscommunitysuccess/docs/docs/02_database/15_dependency-injection/01_dependency-injection.md

 ---

-Genesis supports some of the key annotations from javax.annotation and javax.inject defined in [Java Platform Enterprise Edition](https://docs.oracle.com/javaee/7/index.html) by using Google Guice as the internal dependency injection mechanism.
-In addition, Genesis provides some of its own annotations.
+Genesis supports some of the key annotations from javax.annotation and javax.inject, which are defined in [Java Platform Enterprise Edition](https://docs.oracle.com/javaee/7/index.html), using Google Guice as the internal dependency injection mechanism.
+Genesis also provides its own annotations.

 ## @Module